pnp/powershell/documentation/Sync-PnPSharePointUserProfilesFromAzureActiveDirectory.md

 ```

 ### -IdType
 The type of profile identifier (Email/CloudId/PrincipalName).
 Defaults to CloudId.
-Ensure that if you use this in combination with `-Users` that all of the user objects you're passing in are having their Mail property populated when choosing IdType Email, Id property for CloudId or UserPrincipalName for PrincipalName.
+Ensure that if you use this in combination with `-Users` that all of the user objects you're passing in are having their Mail property populated when choosing IdType Email, Id property for IdType CloudId or UserPrincipalName for IdType PrincipalName.

 ```yaml
 Type: ImportProfilePropertiesUserIdType